How To Burn Fat Instead of Carbs: Quick Summary

 I know I’ve briefly mentioned some above, but we’ll take a closer look here.

 So let’s dive into three of the main ways that you can make sure that you are burning fat instead of glycogen.
+Check out our men's fat burners and women's fat burners specifically formulated to support your fat-burning efforts.

 Exercise Intensity & Style

 Remember when I said the type of exercise you do and the intensity are factors to consider?
+That’s especially important when designing a fat-burning workout routine, since different training styles tap into different energy systems.

 Well, when it comes to resistance training, your body mostly uses glycogen for fuel.

-This includes all kinds of resistance training too.
+This includes all kinds of resistance training, too.
 Bodyweight workouts, traditional lifting, and CrossFit are just a few examples.

-Now, when it comes to cardio based workouts, the energy your body uses depends ... and it depends on the intensity of your workout.
+Now, when it comes to cardio-based workouts, the energy your body uses depends ... and it depends on the intensity of your workout.

 Cardio workouts can be anything from walking to running, biking, and rollerblading.
-Really, you have a lot of options for workouts in this category too.
+Really, you have a lot of options for workouts in this category, too.

 In these workouts, the fuel your body uses can generally be determined by your heart rate.
 If your heart rate goes above your maximum aerobic threshold, you will likely be using glycogen for fuel.